dr-matt-smith/php-symfony-6-book/04_appendices/crudQuickstart/crud1.md

 ## Ensure the Git version control utilities are installed

 (Git is required for the Symfony command line tool) Run `$ git` at the command line.
-You should see somegthing like this:
+You should see something like this:

 ```bash
     $ git